 Tag words: marimba, West African balafon, percussion, performance, performance practice, embodiment in music, embodied movement patterns, perception, artistic research, artistic creativity, psychology in music, notation, oral tradition, bi-manual coordination, two-hands coordination

 The Brackets Percussion is formed by Adilia Yip with Ricardo Lievano Flores (Mexico/ Belgium) and Ilya Dynov (Belgium) in 2010.
 The Western classical percussionists are in search of a new performance stage for their instruments, to create a platform for interdisciplinary collaborations with theatre, ethnic music culture, visual arts, etc. Their projects include: Vlinders (puppet theater, the Chinese legend the Butterfly Lovers), Mictlan (percussion theater, a story based on the Mexican's The Day of the Dead), Mexican marimba folk music and Erhu-rimba (Chinese erhu and Western marimba).
 The artists contribute his/her specialties to the group, bursting the flashy sparks of performance talents.

 Numerous masterclass in marimba and bass clarinet, such as: the Baketes Festival Benetusser, the Professional and Superior Conservatory of Castellón, Velluters Professional Conservatory in Valencia, Municipal Conservatory of Lleida.

 PhD research project: Inventing New Marimba Techniques from its African Heritage

-The aim of this practice-based project is to search for new performance perspectives for the marimba (invented in 1910s) by inquiring into its African roots—the music tradition of the West African pentatonic balafon of the Bobo and Bamana tribes living in Mali and Burkina Faso.
+The aim of this practice-based project is to search for new performance perspectives for the marimba (invented in 1910s) by inquiring into the West African music tradition--the balafon of the Bobo and Bamana tribes living in Mali and Burkina Faso.

 Click Titles for video or audio files & Composers for purchase method.
 Contact me right away for any questions.